ARK2120 – Hunters, Gatherers, early Farmers and Stone age Technology

 - identify the various types of raw material types used in the manufacture of stone tools

-Instruction regarding the essential attributes of flakes, blades, knapping debris, cores and various tool types will be emphasized.
+Instruction regarding the essential attributes of flakes, blades, knapping debris, cores and various tool types will be emphasized, as will technological traits of pottery technology.

 This course has a very prominent practical component where you will put into operation what you have learned in the lectures.
 In the laboratories prepared bags of selected materials and accompanying work sheets will be distributed.
 These weekly meetings are meant to be informal and a lively discussion of the selected material, the technology and its social links is encouraged.